Work in the health care sector

 Stage 1: Start as a health care support worker

-Qualified applicants will be invited to apply for health care support worker positions with employers in their preferred region or community.
+Following your expression of interest, your name and contact information will be shared with employers recruiting for health care support worker positions in your preferred region or community.

 - Grade 10, including the successful completion of English 10, or equivalency

 - Ability to communicate effectively, both verbally and in writing